Molekule Expands its Industry-Leading Portfolio of Indoor Air Quality (IAQ) Solutions Technology with Definitive Agreement to Acquire Aura Smart Air Ltd., Further Accelerating Molekule into the B2B Sector

 Aura contributes both enterprise software and advanced sensor technology that is implementable across Molekule's existing device platforms with major global healthcare, commercial and municipal customers

-/EIN News/ -- PALM BEACH GARDENS, Fla., Feb.
-26, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. (“Molekule” or the “Company”) (Nasdaq: MKUL), an emerging leader in air purification technology solutions, systems for healthcare and commercial smart building applications, and individual consumer protection, today announced it has entered into a definitive agreement to acquire Aura Smart Air Ltd. (“Aura”), an Israeli-based company currently listed on the Tel Aviv Stock Exchange, in an all-stock merger with a value of approximately $10 million (the “Merger”).
+PALM BEACH GARDENS, Fla., Feb.
+26, 2023 (GLOBE NEWSWIRE) -- Molekule Group, Inc. ("Molekule" or the "Company") MKUL, an emerging leader in air purification technology solutions, systems for healthcare and commercial smart building applications, and individual consumer protection, today announced it has entered into a definitive agreement to acquire Aura Smart Air Ltd. ("Aura"), an Israeli-based company currently listed on the Tel Aviv Stock Exchange, in an all-stock merger with a value of approximately $10 million (the "Merger").
 Molekule has the largest range of proprietary and patented, FDA-cleared air purification devices.

 Aura's award-winning patented smart air technology platform monitors and purifies the air in hospitals, schools, businesses, hotels, restaurants, buses, and nursing homes in more than 87 countries around the world.
 Its unique four-stage purification process is scientifically proven to capture and kill 99.9% of viruses, bacteria, germs, and allergens.
 With offices in Israel, India, and the United States, Aura's clients and partners include leading global organizations such as Detroit Pistons, Florida Agricultural and Mechanical University, Delos, and the New Jersey Hospital Association.
 It also counts some of the largest school districts in the United States as clients, including Meriden Public Schools in Connecticut, Jackson Public Schools in Mississippi, and Highline Public Schools in Washington State.